TylerJB2004/netflix-project/README.md

 - Overall, Netflix’s rapid content growth contributes to content overload , making navigation harder for users.
   Note on HTML Export
 Exporting the notebook to HTML failed due to a local Jupyter/path issue on Windows.
-The full analysis (with all graphs and answers) is visible in analysis.ipynb and renders correctly on GitHub.
-  How to Run
+The full analysis with all graphs and answers is visible in analysis.ipynb and renders correctly on git How to Run
 1. Install dependencies:
    ```bash
    pip install -r requirements.txt